 A MIRACLE CLOTH

 My mother-in-law bought me Jude’s Miracle Cloth several months ago.
-This little cloth cleans my mirrors and windows without any elbow grease OR cleaners.
-You simply wet it with water, wring it out, and then clean the surface.
+This little cloth cleans my mirrors and windows without elbow grease OR cleaners.
+You wet it with water, wring it out, and then clean the surface.
 It’s amazing!

 A MICROFIBER CLOTH